 It can only open certain sizes.

 I remember when I found this before I got the Sologrip, I wasn’t too keen on trying it as I wasn’t sure if it could open all the sizes and shapes that I need help with.

 I mean can a carton of Milk fit in it?
-I don’t know and I am uncertain how efficient it is for weird shaped jars … like the Dominos Dip!
+Doubt it, but I don’t know and I am uncertain how efficient it is for

 So when I saw this around four years ago, it wasn’t on my to try list.
 However, that doesn’t mean it isn’t good and may be worth a try to anyone who opens jars and bottles between 2.5-10cms in diameter.

 You also get some cones that come with this that help you turn the lid if you have weakness in both hands.

 Four years ago, automatic jar openers did not exist.
 The other day, I was scrolling through my facebook feeds when an add for an automatic jar opener popped up on my screen.
 I’ve since bought one and it should be arriving soon so once it does I will add my review but here is the review of another person